 Urban homesteading is a concept that is now sweeping America and other countries who are growing vegetables and raising small livestock in their backyards like they used to do during the wartime where victory gardens were encouraged.
 Victory gardens are becoming popular once more, and more and more people are looking towards self-sufficiency and food security.
 More people are also concerned about the monopolies of seed companies and so when planting their victory gardens do so with open-pollinated seeds rather than the hybrids and saving heirloom seeds for the next season.

-See the videos below where Jules Dervaes, living in California on a fifth of an acre, is able to produce 6000 pounds of food every year!
+For example the videos below show Jules Dervaes living in California on a fifth of an acre, but is able to produce 6000 pounds of food every year!
 He not only feeds himself, his 2 daughters and a son from this land, but he now runs a business supplying hotels and restaurants with his organically grown vegetables, eggs etc.

 Nowadays, we are so far removed from growing food for ourselves that our young kids probably recognize hamburgers and milkshakes more readily than knowing that the wheat that the buns are made from, and the beef cattle that provide the meat.
 Not only that, many kids don't know that milk isn't pink, brown or green but it's actually white, and comes not in bottles from the factory, but from the udders of a cow.